Kevin Meeks focuses his practice on helping businesses and governments solve complex litigation, regulatory, and compliance problems.

-Kevin Meeks specializes in representing businesses and governments in complex litigation and regulatory disputes.
-Kevin has particular expertise in contracts, business torts, government programs, taxation and finance, and such regulated industries as telecommunications, energy, health care, real estate, and transportation.
-He routinely represents clients in federal and state litigation and administrative law matters with constitutional and public policy implications.
+Kevin represents the firm’s clients before federal, state, and local regulatory bodies and in state courts, federal district and appellate courts, and the U.S. Supreme Court.
+He has particular expertise in contracts, government programs, taxation and finance, business torts, and such regulated industries as telecommunications, energy, health care, real estate, and transportation.
+Kevin routinely represents clients in litigation and administrative law matters with constitutional, public policy, and public relations implications.

-Kevin also has extensive experience in election law and government ethics compliance, both in litigation and in advising companies, trade associations, and political action committees ("PACs") nationwide on federal and state campaign finance, lobbying, and gift laws, government contracting regulations, and the Foreign Corrupt Practices Act ("FCPA").
+Kevin also has extensive experience in government ethics compliance and election law, both in litigation and in providing guidance to companies, trade associations, and political action committees ("PACs") on federal and state campaign finance, lobbying, and gift laws, government contracting regulations, and the Foreign Corrupt Practices Act ("FCPA").
 He has particular experience counseling public utilities, national banks, and U.S. subsidiaries of international companies on the specific federal and state rules which apply to those entities.

 Contracts and Government Programs

 - Perdue v.
 Kenny A., 559 U.S. 542 (2010), rev’g 532 F.3d 1209 (11th Cir.
 2008) - Defended a state child welfare program in a federal civil rights class action, and obtained U.S. Supreme Court reversal in a decision limiting attorney’s fee enhancements.

 - United States v.
 Georgia (N.D.
 Ga.
 2010) - Defended a state government in a U.S. Department of Justice enforcement action involving mental health programs and facilities.

 - City of Decatur v.
 DeKalb Cnty., 277 Ga.
 292 (2003) - Defended the appeal of an intergovernmental contract for revenue-sharing.

 - Represented a state university in federal court challenges to its admissions policies.